Jonathan M. Katz: Early career and Associated Press

-2010 Haiti earthquake, aftermath and cholera
+2010 Haiti earthquake, aftermath, and cholera

 Katz was the only full-time American correspondent in Haiti when the 2010 Haiti earthquake struck on January 12, 2010.
 Katz, then 29, was on the second floor of his rented house in the Pétion-Ville neighborhood when the swaying started at approximately 4:45 p.m.
 He rushed outside barefoot as his house collapsed, borrowed a cell phone on the street, and became the first to report the earthquake; the alert he sent out hit the newswire at the same time as the U.S. Geological Survey's initial report of the quake.
 In an unusual move for a wire service, the AP ran Katz's first-person account of surviving the quake the next day.
 In the months after the earthquake, Katz stayed in Haiti to report on the country's recovery and issues with the delivery of foreign aid, specifically from the U.S.

-That fall he reported that UN peacekeepers were the likely cause of a post-quake cholera epidemic that had led to the deaths of at least 6,600 people.
-The UN refused for three months to allow an independent investigation.
-Among the pressures cited by observers as leading to the UN's reversal was Katz's reporting, which according to a medical journalist "spread almost instantly around the world, irrevocably reframing a massive health crisis and probably changing international policies for years to come".
+That fall, he reported that UN peacekeepers were the likely cause of a post-quake cholera epidemic that had led to the deaths of at least 6,600 people.
+For three months, the UN refused to allow an independent investigation.
+Among the pressures cited by observers as leading to the UN's reversal was Katz's reporting, which (according to medical journalist R. Jan Gurley) "spread almost instantly around the world, irrevocably reframing a massive health crisis and probably changing international policies for years to come".
 After Katz obtained an internal report condemning the Secretariat for its lack of accountability, the UN admitted having played a role in the outbreak in 2016.

 Katz won the 2010 Medill Medal for Courage in Journalism for his reporting on the earthquake and its aftermath.
-He also received a National Headliners Award and was a finalist for the Livingston Award and Michael Kelly Award for the "fearless pursuit and expression of truth".
+He also received a National Headliners Award, and was a finalist for the Livingston Award and Michael Kelly Award for the "fearless pursuit and expression of truth".